 Single Cocktail

-• 1 oz pomegranate or cranberry juice, unsweetened
+• 1 ounce pomegranate or cranberry juice, unsweetened

 • Mint, pineapple, halved limes, pomegranate arils, etc., for serving (optional)